Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong validation of minimum value constraint if no maximum value constraint is set.
 * Default value for `sourceEditing` property of many to one relationships is now `CHOOSE` instead of `NONE`.
+* The finder is now also supported for entities containing image upload fields but no display action (#1182).

 ### Generator changes